RittikeGhosh/Web-Chat-Application-ChatZilla/README.md

 # webchatapplication

+ChatZilla provide the platform to chat with the friends and beloved ones.

 1 > Before running the webpage make a database named 'chatzilla' .

 2 > In this database make a table named 'userdata' having structure as :-